Energy Independence Bill explained: what it means for energy bills in the UK

-Published on 19th May 2026 by:
+Updated on 29th May 2026 by:

 Simon Wood, Head of Energy Pricing & Costing

-Here’s everything we know about the Energy Independence Bill so far, and what it could mean for your home.
+Here’s everything we know about the Energy Independence Bill so far and what it could mean for your home.

 In this article: